json-schema-org/json-schema-spec/jsonschema-validation.md

 SHOULD be as for a `true` value if any occurrence specifies a `true` value, and SHOULD be as for a `false` value otherwise.

-If `readOnly` has a value of boolean `true`, it indicates that the value of the instance is managed exclusively by the owning authority, and attempts by an application to modify the value of an instance are expected to be ignored or rejected by that owning authority.
+If `readOnly` has a value of boolean `true`, it indicates that the corresponding value in the instance is managed exclusively by the owning authority, and attempts by an application to modify the value are expected to be ignored or rejected by that owning authority.

 An instance document that is marked as `readOnly` for the entire document MAY be